Swapping

 Besides the general implementation checklist, there are some specific considerations for Solana.

-• The compute unit budget on Solana will be capped to 600k compute units.
+• The compute unit budget on Solana will be capped at 600k compute units.

 • Some extra parameters are needed when initiating a CCM swap to Solana.
 See Solana parameters.

-• There is a limit on the length of the message and number of accounts that can be passed in a CCM swap as explained in transaction length limitation.
+• There is a limit on the message length and the number of accounts that can be passed in a CCM swap as explained in transaction length limitation.

 • The receiver program on the destination chain must implement the described interface.